 Though these policies and trends may appear daunting at first, companies are presented with incredible opportunity to innovate.
 Novel strategies in energy reduction can attract local and national praise and offer new value to an unlikely brand.
 This new age of climate-related requirements presents a challenge to all companies, and collaboration is needed to achieve global goals.

 So, what makes a successful Sustainable RE Program?

 Though sustainable real estate is a common interest across industries ranging from Starbucks to Salesforce, many companies lack an effective, strategic portfolio-wide program.
 Whether your organization is starting to think about outlining a Sustainable RE Program or knee-deep in implementation, each phase of the program development presents its own unique challenges.

 To facilitate a collaborative effort and share best practices, stok interviewed 17 major companies about their Sustainable RE Programs.
 Our respondents manage over 28,000 office, retail, manufacturing, hotel, and distribution spaces in the U.S. and internationally.
-The findings and key takeaways are distilled in a stok report set to be available to the public in late 2019.
-The purpose of our report is simple: What major factors should companies consider in order to achieve greater social, environmental, and financial benefits through their real estate?
+The findings and key takeaways are distilled in a stok handbook set to be available to the public in late 2019.
+The purpose of our handbook is simple: What major factors should companies consider in order to achieve greater social, environmental, and financial benefits through their real estate?
 How can we enhance the design, implementation, and tracking phases of these Sustainable RE Programs?